Everybody Has

-"Everybody Has" (Korean: 솔직히 지친다; RR: Soljikhi Jichinda) is a song recorded by South Korean singer Chungha released on February 29, 2020, by MNH Entertainment and distributed by Stone Music Entertainment.
-The song is part of MNH Entertainment's project album New.wav and of Chungha's first full-length studio album Querencia.
+"Everybody Has" (Korean: 솔직히 지친다; RR: Soljikhi Jichinda) is a song recorded by South Korean singer Chung Ha released on February 29, 2020, by MNH Entertainment and distributed by Stone Music Entertainment.
+The song is part of MNH Entertainment's project album New.wav and of Chung Ha's first full-length studio album Querencia.

 Background

 On January 28, 2020, MNH revealed their plans for a new music project New.wav, which aims for the agency artists to more frequently interact with the public through diverse music, apart from their regular album releases.
-Chungha was the second artist to take part, with teasers dropping weeks before the released of the track.
+Chung Ha was the second artist to take part, with teasers dropping weeks before the released of the track.

 Release

 The song was released through various music portals, including iTunes.
 A sero live version was released on February 29, 2020, on Dingo Music.

 Composition

 "Everybody Has" is a sentimental ballad written by Armadillo.
 The lyrics and the track itself aims to comfort those feeling worn out and exhausted.